-Depression is often seen along with anhedonia, which is a lack of interest in previously enjoyed activities, and social isolation which follows from feelings of worthlessness and low self-esteem.these symptoms are persistent for over a 2 week period, and cause hindrance in the functioning of the individual’s life.
+Depression is often seen along with anhedonia, which is a lack of interest in previously enjoyed activities, and social isolation which follows from feelings of worthlessness and low self-esteem. these symptoms are persistent for over a 2 week period and cause hindrance in the functioning of the individual’s life.
 For example – significant life changes such as geographical relocation have the potential to trigger depressive symptoms.

 Signs of depression:

 - Dark mood

 - Weight changes

 - Appetite disturbances